SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    available only for the "remap" hook, that is directives invoked from a rule in "remap.config".
    Query values are not permitted in these URLs and so no extractor for that is provided.

+.. extractor:: remap-target-url
+   :result: string

+   The full target URL.

 .. extractor:: remap-target-scheme
    :result: string

-      The URL scheme in the target URL of the remap rule..
+   The scheme in the target URL.

-.. extractor:: remap-target-url
+.. extractor:: remap-target-loc
    :result: string

-      The full target URL of the remap rule.

-.. txb:extractor:: remap-target-path
-   :result: string

-      The URL path in the target URL of the remap rule.
+   The network location of the target URL.

 .. txb:extractor:: remap-target-host
    :result: string

-      The host in the target URL of the remap rule.
+   The host in the target URL.
+This does not include the port, if any.

 .. extractor:: remap-target-port
    :result: integer

-      The port in the target URL of the remap rule..
-If not specified, the canonical default based on the scheme is used.
+   The port in the target URL.
+If not specified, the default based on the scheme is extracted.

-.. extractor:: remap-replacement-scheme
+.. extractor:: remap-target-path
    :result: string

-      The URL scheme in the replacement URL of the remap rule..
+   The path in the target URL.

 .. extractor:: remap-replacement-url
    :result: string

-      The full replacement URL of the remap rule.
+   The full replacement URL.

-.. txb:extractor:: remap-replacement-path
+.. extractor:: remap-replacement-scheme
    :result: string

+   The scheme in the replacement URL.

+.. extractor:: remap-replacement-loc
+   :result: string

-      The URL path in the replacement URL of the remap rule.
+   The network location in the replacement URL.

 .. txb:extractor:: remap-replacement-host
    :result: string

-      The host in the replacement URL of the remap rule.
+   The host in the replacement URL.
+This does not include the port, if any.

 .. extractor:: remap-replacement-port
    :result: integer

-      The port in the replacement URL of the remap rule..
-If not specified, the canonical default based on the scheme is used.
+   The port in the replacement URL.
+If not specified, the default based on the scheme is extracted.

+.. extractor:: remap-replacement-path
+   :result: string

+   The path in the replacement URL.

 Proxy Request
 -------------